LGBudd/Champaign-Custom-Scenery/README.md

 - FlightGear Terrasync objects.

 ### NOTE:
 This scenery is best when used together with "Chicago and Milwaukee" and "Oshkosh and UP" custom scenery.
 Use of these three custom sceneries together (KORD-KMKE-Custom-Scenery, Champaign-Custom-Scenery and KOSH-KATW-KGRB_and_UP_Mich) will minimize issues at the scenery borders.
-They also provide a signicant North-South flight area with NLCD and optional photorealistic scenery.
+They also provide a significant North-South flight area with NLCD and optional photorealistic scenery.

 ### Data Sources